Homicide witness reportedly missing for trial

 Hallowich reported to the court that he advised Gardner when he first questioned him about the killing that Gardner would be called to testify at the trial.

-Henry, 22, is charged with voluntary manslaughter in the shooting death of Wise in the Henry family's garage on Adams Street while among friends the night of June 5, 2020.
+Henry, 22, is accused of shooting Wise in the back of the head and killing him in the Henry family's garage on Adams Street while among friends the night of June 5, 2020.
 He and his father, Todd Henry, are accused of depositing Wise's body along the banks of Big Run in the Clifton Flats area of Shenango Township.
 His body was found June 15, 10 days after he disappeared.

 The police filed charges against Connor Henry and his father.
 His father turned himself in.
 Testimony Monday revealed that Connor's mother drove him to Ocean City, Maryland, after the shooting.
 He was found there by police and transported back to New Castle.
 He has been in the Lawrence County jail since then without bond.